 For all of these reasons, any modern estate plan needs to include a HIPAA release as well as a durable power of attorney and health care proxy.

-Revocable trusts serve two main purposes: management of assets and avoidance of probate.
+B. Revocable Trusts Revocable trusts serve two main purposes: management of assets and avoidance of probate.
 A trust is a document which sets out the guidelines for managing the property transferred to it.
 Every trust has one or more trustees who manage the trust property for one or more beneficiaries.
 Typically, the grantor or creator of a revocable trust also serves as a trustee and as the principal beneficiary during his life.
 The trust will provide for successor trustees in the event of his incapacity and successor beneficiaries in the event of his death.

 The appointment of a successor trustee can be a simpler way to provide for property management than a durable power of attorney and, for reasons that are difficult to explain, successor trustees are more often accepted by banks and investment firms, which often put up roadblocks to honoring durable powers of attorney.
 Revocable trusts also are easier to tailor than durable powers of attorney, permitting the grantor to be very specific about the terms governing the use of the trust property.

 Finally, revocable trusts avoid probate.
 Probate is the judicial process through which property of a deceased person is passed on to the beneficiaries under her will or, absent a will, as set out in the Commonwealth’s laws of intestacy.
 It is not as difficult or expensive a procedure as is often described, but it does entail some cost and some delay in the distribution of assets to heirs.
-These costs and delays and be avoided through the use of a revocable trust.
+These costs and delays can be avoided through the use of a revocable trust.

 C. Joint Accounts